coolwanglu/quine-chameleon/README.md

 - Source
   - No compiler warnings
-  - As shortest as possible
+  - As short as possible
   - The main class/module name must be `qc`, if required
 - Behavior
   - Do not crash for any commandline arguments